 A note on Texas eviction process

 Texas has specific procedures for notices and eviction filings, and they’re not something you want to freestyle.
-This article isn’t legal advice.
+This article is not legal advice.

 If you’re heading toward eviction, talk with a Texas attorney or an experienced property manager who runs compliant processes.
+For reference, Texas eviction procedures are addressed in Texas Property Code Chapter 24.
 One misstep on notice language, timing, or delivery can cost you weeks.

 Don’t create side deals that undermine your lease